Birthday celebrations

 Published in Der Tog on 1947-06-05

-Sam Kestin, long-time comedian in the Yiddish Theater, celebrates his 80th birthday
+Sam Kasten, long-time comedian in the Yiddish Theater, celebrates his 80th birthday

 By Sholem Perlmutter

-The Yiddish theater world is now celebrating one of the most wonderful of holidays - Sam Kestin, the “littlest pinky finger” of our Yiddish theater, is, with mazl, turning 80 years old.
+The Yiddish theater world is now celebrating one of the most wonderful of holidays - Sam Kasten, the “littlest pinky finger” of our Yiddish theater, is, with mazl, turning 80 years old.

 It’s enough to be familiar with the theater of a certain era to have a comprehensive understanding of the performing arts, the talent, and the taste of the audiences of those days.
 You can also understand the perspectives people held, and the ideals and ambitions that most of the great artists had.
 You can also clearly see the striking differences among diverse social classes and their attitudes towards the Yiddish theater.